-- Execute the secure multi-party protocol 10 times, each time randomly choosing the ordering to run. (a random permutation of all elements in S.) - Record statistics of each of the 10 random execution orderings.
+• Execute the secure multiparty protocol 10 times, each time randomly choosing the ordering to run. (a random permutation of all elements in S.)

+• Record statistics of each of the 10 random execution orderings.

 The above steps were repeated three times (trials).
-Table 2 provides, for each company, and for each trial, the minimum, maximum and average savings across the 10 executions.
-The table shows that the average savings vary from 9.05 to 30.63 %.
+Table 2 provides, for each company, and for each trial, the minimum, maximum, and average savings across the 10 executions.
+The table shows that the average savings vary from 9.05% to 30.63%.
 As observed earlier, there are cases where companies do not see improvements for a particular sequence of orderings.
-Note that the algorithms we described always guarantee savings in the space filling curve mapped dimension.
-The results show that the gap between the spacefilling curve and its link to the pickup and delivery travel distance in the two dimensional problem context may result in an increase in travel distance in the original travel metric in some cases.
+Note that the algorithms we described always guarantee savings in the space-filling curve mapped dimension.
+The results show that the gap between the space-filling curve and its link to the pick-up and delivery travel distance in the two-dimensional problem context may result in an increase in travel distance in the original travel metric in some cases.

-4. Conclusion / Future Work
+4. Conclusion and Future Work

 We have described an algorithm that enables independent companies to identify opportunities for collaboration without sharing unnecessary data.
-The theoretical analysis shows that the algorithm ensures that no information can be inferred except that from the shared data, and that truthtelling is incentive compatible.
-In addition, application of the algorithm to an empirical dataset indicate a substantial potential impact.
-Papers such as Dodis, Halevi & Rabin (2000) in the cryptography literature state that creation of protocols where it is incentive compatible to correctly follow the protocol and truthfully provide the data are interesting theoretical challenges.
+The theoretical analysis shows that the algorithm ensures that no information can be inferred except that from the shared data, and that truth telling is incentive compatible.
+In addition, application of the algorithm to an empirical data set indicates a substantial potential impact.
+Papers such as Dodis et al. (2000) in the cryptography literature state that the creation of protocols where it is incentive compatible to correctly follow the protocol and truthfully provide the data poses interesting theoretical challenges.
 Our paper provides an example of an algorithm designed for an operations management problem context.
 We suggest that exploration of applied operations management problem contexts can provide a rich source of research problems as well as potential for practical applications.